-After a frustrating day at work for my husband and me with my children as a stay-at-home mom, we were having a rather tense discussion.
+It all came to a head one night.
+After my husband had experienced a frustrating day at work, and I’d had a long day at home with our kids, we found ourselves having a rather tense discussion.
 My husband frustratedly asked, “Why do you always answer me with ‘What?’ or ‘Huh?'”

 The answer was simple: I either didn’t hear the question or didn’t hear it correctly.
 That made us both stop and consider why.
 After a few minutes, my husband gently suggested I address this with my Ear, Nose, and Throat doctor (ENT).

 Fast forward a few weeks, and I did what my husband suggested at my next ENT visit.
 As luck would have it, the audiologist was in the office and available for a hearing screen.
 The results stunned me – I had already lost 30% of my hearing.

 Still, my ENT didn’t recommend any corrective action at the time.
 The inaction bothered me.
 However, as a busy stay-at-home mom to three young children and a military spouse, there wasn’t much I could do about it without the ENT’s help.

 How Hearing Loss Affects Life

 Knowing about my hearing loss caused me to consider how it affected my life.
 I began noticing how often I asked people to repeat what they said.
 It struck me how much I no longer enjoyed noisy environments.
 I had always been very social, yet sometime over the last 10-15 years, I began to feel uncomfortable in large group environments with lots of background noise.